xboxhacker/Tilted-Bed-Conveyor/README.md

 ```

-### NOTE: Supports are not going to work with this script unless you build them into your file.
+### NOTE: Supports are not going to work with this script unless you build them into your STL file.

 ### If you are getting a `Move out of range:` error: